 In the fall, President Morton Schapiro invites graduating Northwestern undergraduate seniors to nominate high school teachers who have had a transforming impact on the lives of students.
 This program, sponsored by the Office of the President with the cooperation of the School of Education and Social Policy, and supported by the Associated Student Government, recognizes the transforming power of high school teachers in our lives and our communities.
-This academic year (2020-21) marks ten years of the DSTA program at Northwestern University.
+This academic year (2021-22) marks eleven years of the DSTA program at Northwestern University.

 A selection committee made up of Northwestern faculty, staff, and students; chaired by Eugene Lowe, Assistant to the President and Senior Lecturer in Religious Studies, reviews the nominations and requests teaching portfolios from nominated teachers for finalist consideration.